philnash/envyable/README.md

 Envyable.load('path/to/yml', environment)
 ```

 The default environment is development if you leave that argument blank.
-For example, if your variables are in a config folder in a file called env.yml, and you want to load development only, run from IRB:
+For example, if your variables are in a config folder in a file called env.yml, and you want to load development only, include in your script:
 ```
+require 'envyable'
 Envyable.load('config/env.yml')
 ```